-ip_port An IP port number. number is limited to 0 through 65535, with values below 1024 typically restricted to use by processes running as root.
+ip_port An IP port number.
+The number is limited to 0 through 65535, with values below 1024 typically restricted to use by processes running as root.
 In some cases, an asterisk ('') character can be used as a placeholder to select a random high-numbered port. ip_prefix An IP network specified as an ip_addr, followed by a slash ('/') and then the number of bits in the netmask.
 Trailing zeros in a ip_addr may omitted.
-For example, 127/8 is the network 127.0.0.0 with netmask 255.0.0.0 and 1.2.3.0/28 is network 1.2.3.0 with netmask 255.255.250.0.0. key_id A domain_name representing the name of a shared key, to be used for transaction security. key_list A list of one or more key_ids, separated by semicolons and ending with a semicolon. number A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
-Its acceptable value might further be path_name limited by the context in which it is used.
-A quoted string which will be used as a pathname, such as zones/master/my.test.domain. size_spec A number, the word unlimited, or the word default.
+For example, 127/8 is the network 127.0.0 with netmask 255.0.0 and 1.2.3.0 /28 is network 1.2.3.0 with netmask 255.255.250 .240. key_id A domain_name representing the name of a shared key, to be used for transaction security. key_list A list of one or more key_ids, separated by semicolons and ending with a semicolon. number A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
+Its acceptable value might further be limited by the context in which it is used. path_name A quoted string which will be used as a pathname, such as zones/master/my.test.domain. port_list A list of an ip_port or a port range.
+A port range is specified in the form of range followed by two ip_ports, port_low and port_high, which represents port numbers from port_low through port_high, inclusive. port_low must not be larger than port_high.
+For example, range 1024 65535 represents ports from 1024 through 65535.
+In either case an asterisk ('') character is not allowed as a valid ip_port. size_spec A number, the word unlimited, or the word default.
 An unlimited size_spec requests unlimited use, or the maximum available amount.
 A default size_spec uses the limit that was in force when the server was started.
-A number can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or g for gigabytes, which scale by 1024, 10241024, and 102410241024 respectively.
+A number can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or g for gi- gabytes, which scale by 1024, 10241024, and 102410241024 respectively.
 The value must be representable as a 64-bit unsigned integer (0 to 18446744073709551615, inclusive).
 Using unlimited is the best way to safely set a really large number. yes_or_no Either yes or no .
 The words true and false are also accepted, as are the numbers 1 and 0 . dialup_option One of yes, no, notify, notify-passive, refresh or passive.
 When used in a zone, notify-passive, refresh, and passive are restricted to slave and stub zones.